robertmand/FAIR-DaSH/_episodes/ep1.md

 >
 {: .callout}
 ___
-<p style="color:darkblue">Benefits of FAIRness</p>

-- **Reusability of data assets**
-FAIRification of your data allows short- and long-term use of these data.
-Furthermore, the availability of these data allowed the implementation and testing of different predictive models.
-- **Cost savings**
-FAIR data saves not only time but also money spent on finding relevant data.
-Bear in mind, that it also helps researchers avoid duplicating experiments which will lower the costs and accelerate the research process.
-- **Time efficiency**
-FAIRification of your data will allow machine and human readability of your data.
-A and I of FAIR create a single point of access that saves time for researchers using and accessing your data.
-Machine readability ensures that research engines can find your data which will increase the visibility of your data.
-*In addition to the aforementioned benefits, FAIR data allow reproducibility of research results because data are published with metadata and an analysis pipeline.*

-<p style="color:darkblue">Costs of not FAIRifying your data</p>
+## The benefits of FAIR

+FAIRification of your data enables reuse by yourself and others.
+When grant writing, funders now commonly require a justificatoin of why new data are being generated as part of a study, in the context of reusing publically available data at no cost.

+Additionally, FAIRification of your data will allow something called "machine readability" of you data, enabling time efficient analysis.
+Examples of machine readability include downloading public data using a single line of code in a script, instead of the lengthy process downloading via a webpage and moving into the relevant analysis folder.

+NNED AN IMAGE HERE DETAILING THIS.

+Machine readability also ensures that search engines can find your data, thereby increasing its visibility.

-Based on a report by the EU, not complying with FAIR principles have a detrimental effect at many levels: Research activities, Collaboration, and innovation.
-At each step of the data life cycle, there is a cost for not FAIRifying your data.
+Based on a report by the EU, not complying with FAIR principles has detrimental effect at many levels including research activities, collaboration, and innovation.
+A recent report into COVID and data sharing reenforces FAIR blah blah said the same "QUOTE HERE

 > ## To know more about costs of not FAIRifying your data, Watch our RDMBites on costs of not FAIRifying your data
 > (Youtube link of the RDMbites)
 > []
 {: .callout}

 > ## In this research paper, the authors assessed the [cost/benefit relationship of the FAIRification process](https://doi.org/10.1162/dint_a_00109)
 > Ebtisam Alharbi, Rigina Skeva, Nick Juty, Caroline Jay, Carole Goble; Exploring the Current Practices, Costs and Benefits of FAIR Implementation in Pharmaceutical > Research and Development: A Qualitative Interview Study.
 Data Intelligence 2021; 3 (4): 507–527. doi: 10.1162/dint_a_00109